modelscope/agentscope/docs/sphinx_doc/en/source/tutorial/208-distribute.md

 ).to_dist()
 ```

+> Note:
+> The `local_mode` parameter is set to `True` by default in this mode, which means that the agent server process can only be accessed from the same machine.

 #### Independent Process Mode

 In the Independent Process Mode, we need to start the agent server process on the target machine first.